centreon/centreon-documentation/en/getting-started/first-supervision.md

 ![image](../assets/getting-started/pp_install_basic.gif)

-Now you have the basic templates and plugins to initial monitoring!
+Now you have the basic templates and plugins to start monitoring hosts!

 ## Start to monitor your first host